DiskWarrior Review – Is It Still Worth Your Money?

 The Directory tab lets you rebuild damaged directories, the Files tab lets you run tests on files to fix user permissions and potential compatibility problems, and the Hardware tab is where you can perform S.M.A.R.T. diagnostics.

 We started on the Directory tab, using the dropdown menu to select our test drive.
-Unfortunately, DiskWarrior doesn't support Apple File System (APFS) disks, but it does support any locally connected Standard (HFS) or Extended (HFS+) disk, including Fusion Drives, RAID volumes, journaled disks, case-sensitive disks, FileVaults, and Time Machine backups.
+Unfortunately, DiskWarrior can't rebuild Apple File System (APFS) disks (it can only recognize them), but it does support the rebuilding of any locally connected Standard (HFS) or Extended (HFS+) disk, including Fusion Drives, RAID volumes, journaled disks, case-sensitive disks, FileVaults, and Time Machine backups.

 Step 3